iapafoto/PicoPrint/README.md

 # PicoPrint

-Test application to build a polargraph like printer
+Application to build a polargraph like printer

-Work in progress.

-Image to continuous line vectorial path
+Transform a picture to a continuous line vectorial path

 ![Alt text](https://raw.githubusercontent.com/iapafoto/PicoPrint/master/res/PictureToPath.png)